Hydro Tasmania

-Hydro Tasmania, known for most of its history as the Hydro-Electric Commission (HEC) or The Hydro, is the trading name of the Hydro-Electric Corporation, a Tasmanian Government business enterprise which is the predominant electricity generator in the state of Tasmania, Australia.
-The Hydro was originally oriented towards hydro-electricity, due to Tasmania's dramatic topography and relatively high rainfall in the central and western parts of the state.
-Today Hydro Tasmania operates thirty hydro-electric and one gas power station, and is a joint owner in three wind farms.
+Hydro Tasmania, formerly the Hydro-Electric Commission (HEC), is a Tasmanian Government business enterprise which is the main electricity generator in Tasmania, Australia.
+Originally oriented towards hydro-electricity, owing to Tasmania's dramatic topography and relatively high rainfall in the central and western parts of the state, today Hydro Tasmania operates 30 hydro-electric and one gas power station, and is a joint owner in three wind farms.

-The Minister for Energy, currently the Hon.
-Guy Barnett MP, has portfolio responsibility for Hydro Tasmania.
-Hydro Tasmania operates under the Government Business Enterprises (GBE) Act 1995 and the Hydro-Electric Corporation Act 1995, and has a reporting requirement to the Treasurer of Tasmania, currently the Hon.
-Michael Ferguson (Australian politician) MP.
-Hydro Tasmania was projected to pay the Tasmania Government a dividend of 42 million in 2016.